orel33/vpltoolkit/README.md

       └── ...
 ```

 Besides, you will find important VPL files in $HOME, that are useful for VPL execution *online*.
 For security issues, some of these files are removed at runtime.
+For practical reasons, some of these files are also copied into the *RUNDIR* directory, as for instance *vpl_environment.sh*.

 ```text
 $HOME